AOA Privacy Policies

 We provide information about lodging reserved through our web site to the suppliers who will fulfill your lodging reservation.
 As such, we have not placed limitations on these suppliers from using or disclosing your information without your permission.
 Therefore, we encourage you to review the information privacy policies of any lodging suppliers whose products or services you may reserve on our web site.
 In addition, these travel suppliers may also contact you as necessary to obtain additional information about your confirmed reservation.

 With respect to security: we use industry-standard encryption technologies when transferring and receiving consumer data exchanged with our site.
 When we transfer and receive certain types of sensitive information, such as financial information, we redirect visitors to a secure server and will notify visitors through a pop-up screen on our site.
 We have appropriate security measures in place in our physical facilities to protect against the loss, misuse or alteration of information that we have collected from you at our site.
 When users choose to make payments via credit cards, we submit the information needed to obtain payment to the appropriate clearinghouses.
-Note: Health information you may share via AOA.org is neither private nor confidential and should be shared, if at all, only in accordance with applicable laws.
-The AOA is not a covered entity under the Health Insurance Portability and Accountability Act (HIPAA).

 The American Optometric Association (AOA) website contains information, communications, software, photos, graphics and other materials collectively known as "Content."
 This Content is posted for the benefit of the general public and AOA members.